-However, small and medium businesses are not immune.
-Some companies might mistakenly believe that they do not need to worry about data breaches because of their small size, but this is simply untrue.
-Small and medium businesses that think they’re too small to be targeted leave their surfaces open for hackers.
+On this, small and medium-sized businesses are not immune.
+Some companies might believe that they don’t need to worry about data breaches because of their small size, but this is ultimately untrue.
+Small and medium businesses that think they’re too small to be targeted leave their surfaces open and vulnerable to hackers.

-The impact of a data loss is not limited to the leaking of sensitive documents or proprietary information.
-It not only requires many hours of expensive IT time but can also damage the trust of a client or customer base if personal information is involved.
-This is precisely why many companies think of data loss mitigation as important brand protection.
+The impact of data loss is not limited to leaking classified and sensitive documents or proprietary information.
+It not only requires hours of expensive IT time but can also damage the trust of a client or customer base if personal information is involved.
+This is why many companies think of data loss mitigation as important brand protection.

-According to Quocirca’s study, far fewer organisations that operate a standardised fleet of connected printers and MFPs (multifunctional printers) experienced a data loss in the last 12 months than those with a mixed fleet.
-Standardisation will enable better control over data security, minimising the financial and reputational costs associated with a data breach.
+According to Quocirca, far fewer organisations that operate a standardised fleet of connected printers and MFPs (multifunctional printers) experienced a data loss in the last 12 months than those with a mixed fleet.
+Standardisation enables better control over data security, minimising the financial and reputational costs associated with a data breach.

 While adopting an MPS is a great way to negate the risks associated with printing, many organisations will find that they need to arm their print services from many different angles.
 Often called a “multi-layered approach” to print security, this involves adapting several different print solutions to protect against the risks associated with a hybrid work environment.

-At EveryonePrint, we ensure that we are not only in compliance with the aforementioned ISO27001 certification but also the Cloud Security Association (CAIQ).
-Of course, we also operate under the Zero Trust principle using various authentication methods and end-to-end encryption.
+At EveryonePrint, we are not only in compliance with the aforementioned ISO27001 certification but also with the Cloud Security Association (CAIQ).
+We operate under the Zero Trust principle using various authentication methods, end-to-end encryption, and much more.

-If this seems like a hefty undertaking for your IT team, help is available to you.
+If a powerful line of defense seems like a hefty undertaking for your IT team, help is available to you.
 By relying on a cloud printing solution like Hybrid Cloud Platform (HCP), you can alleviate the burden on your IT teams and enjoy the peace of mind that comes with operating a well-protected print infrastructure.

 Want to assess the preparedness of your organisation?
 Feel free to reach out to us for a free security testing.